Chocolate Guide

 Feel

-A chocolate ganache (the center of a chocolate truffle or filled chocolate, made of pure chocolate gently melted with cream and/or butter and possibly flavorful ingredients) should be smooth, unctuous and creamy, or it can be chewy or crunchy depending on other ingredients like caramel, nuts, fruits, etc.
+A chocolate ganache (the center of a chocolate truffle or filled chocolate, made of pure chocolate gently melted with cream and/or butter and possibly flavorful ingredients) should be smooth, unctuous and creamy, or it can be chewy or crunchy depending on other ingredients like caramel, nuts, fruits, etc. A tempered chocolate bar should melt slowly and evenly on the tongue, turning velvety and releasing the inclusions (added ingredients for flavor and texture, like nuts, salts, etc).

 Touch